Ontario, California: Arts and culture

 Built in 1925, The Granada Theatre was leased to West Coast Junior Theater.
 By the 1940s, the theater had become part of the Fox West Coast Theater chain.
 The Granada Theatre was designed by architect L.A.
 Smith.

-Ontario is also the home to the second largest consumer Quilt Show in the United States, Road to California.
+Ontario is also the home to the second largest consumer quilt show in the US, Road to California.
 The quilt show books over 2,400 room nights and has a recorded attendance of over 40,000 attendees.

 The Ontario post office contains two oil on canvas murals, The Dream depicting founder Chaffey with surveyors and The Reality which shows a view of the completed Euclid Avenue, painted by WPA muralist Nellie Geraldine Best in 1942.

 Since 1958, Ontario has placed three-dimensional nativity scenes on the median of Euclid Avenue during the Christmas season.
 The scenes, featuring statues by the sculptor Rudolph Vargas, were challenged in 1998 as a violation of church-state separation under the California Constitution by an atheist resident, but the dispute was resolved when private organizations began funding the storage and labor involved in the set-up and maintenance of the scenery in its entirety.
 To support the nativity scenes the Ontario Chamber of Commerce started a craft fair called "Christmas on Euclid".

 The All-States Picnic, an Independence Day celebration, began in 1939 to recognize the varied origins of the city's residents.
 Picnic tables lined the median of Euclid Avenue from Hawthorne to E Street, with signs for each of the country's 48 states.
 The picnic was suspended during World War II, but when it resumed in 1948, it attracted 120,000 people.
 A 1941 Ripley's Believe It or Not! cartoon listed Ontario's picnic table as the "world's longest".
 As native Californians came to outnumber the out-of-state-born, the celebration waned in popularity until it was discontinued in 1981.
 It was revived in 1991 as a celebration of civic pride.